casualcomputer/markov_chain/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your enhancements, or open an issue if you find bugs or have suggestions.

-## Contact

-For support, contact me via [email address] or raise an issue in the repository.

 ---